Sierra Nevada Range, California

 “The Sonora Pass is the sentinel post of wilderness, a constant reminder that man is no more than a tenant of the earth.
 And for travelers who cross in the shadow of Sonora Peak, the memory of this High Sierra road sticks like granite roots of snarled and twisted junipers.” -Ferol Egan

 Before the pavement and sign markers, before automobiles, the journey across the Sierra Nevada range was much different.
 The wilderness was traveled on foot, with horses, oxen, and wagons.
-The journey that that has taken you hours took emigrants weeks to complete.
+The journey that has taken you hours took emigrants weeks to complete.

 Imagine you’re Nancy Kelsey, the first female pioneer to travel this route.
-You’ve just turned eighteen, you’re carrying your baby daughter, and like others you’ve abandoned you wagons and trudge forward with your livestock, and meager belongings.
+You’ve just turned eighteen, you’re carrying your baby daughter, and like others you’ve abandoned your wagons and trudge forward with your livestock, and meager belongings.
 Miserable, it feels like a lifetime since you left Missouri in May 1841.

 “We had a difficult time to find our way down the mountains. …Having killed and eaten all our cattle, we were now without provisions.
 For 2 days I lived on roasted acorns, and walked barefoot until my feet blistered.
 My husband came near losing his life with cramps.”